awsdocs/amazon-workmail-administration-guide/doc_source/manage-mailboxes.md

 You can subscribe specific folders, such as Inbox or Calendar, or all folders for mailbox change events \(including NewMail, Created, and Modified\)\.

-Client libraries such as the [EWS Java API](https://github.com/OfficeDev/ews-java-api) or the [Managed EWS C\# API](https://msdn.microsoft.com/en-us/library/office/dn567668(v=exchg.150).aspx) can be used to access this feature\.
+You can use client libraries such as the [EWS Java API](https://github.com/OfficeDev/ews-java-api) or the [Managed EWS C\# API](https://msdn.microsoft.com/en-us/library/office/dn567668(v=exchg.150).aspx) to access this feature\.
 A complete sample application of a push responder, developed using AWS Lambda and API Gateway \(using the AWS Serverless framework\), is available [here](https://github.com/aws-samples/amazon-workmail-demo-ews-push-notifications)\.
 It uses the EWS Java API\.

-The following is a sample push subscription request:
+The following is a sample push subscription request\.

 ```
 <?xml version="1.0" encoding="UTF-8"?>